 What happened to the old Footprint quiz?

-This Footprint quiz is based on updated National Footprint Accounts data and standards, and replaces an outdated methodology that was not standards compliant.
+This Footprint quiz is based on updated National Footprint and Biocapacity Accounts data and standards, and replaces an outdated methodology that was not standards compliant.

 We are working to expand the calculator to other nations.
 Please email firstname.lastname@example.org if you would like more details about sponsoring a new nation in the Footprint calculator.

 Donate today to help us build a mobile-friendly personal Footprint calculator that is more widely available around the world.